jenil/bulmaswatch/_themes/solar.md

 ---
 name: Solar
-subtitle: A spin on Solarized
+description: A spin on Solarized
 ---